pc035860/angular-scroll-watch/README.md

 `sw-stage` let you specify the scrolling element (the container) to watch with a customized name.

-A default stage named `pc035860` (WTF), which is the browser window, will always be presented.
+A default stage named `pc035860` (Ya!!), which is the browser window, will always be presented.
 (And will be used if you don't specify the `stage` option in `scroll-watch`.)

 Basically there's no restriction on the DOM structure of `scroll-watch` and `sw-stage`, even the directive creation order doesn't matter.